October 2023: Fundraising Copywriting - Part 1

 In light of Tips 1 and 2, you will likely find (or may already know) that your organization’s current value proposition or case for support isn’t descriptive or donor-centric enough to make donors feel the deep pain of the problem or the euphoria of your unique solution.

-Rewriting core messaging for your organization is a huge undertaking, so I recommend starting with the case for support for your year-end campaign.
+Rewriting all core messaging for your organization is a huge undertaking, so I recommend starting with the case for support for your year-end campaign.

-It helps to make the resolution in your year-end case for support as time-bound and campaign-specific as possible so donors can imagine you achieving it.
+It helps to make the resolution in your year-end case for support as time-bound and campaign-specific as possible so donors can imagine achieving it.
 This could look like...

 • Feeding a certain number of families in a certain timeframe